 12. How long does collecting all the money owing on a garnishment take?

 This depends on the amount of the debt and how much the garnishee owes the debtor.
-For example, if the debtor has $100,000 in a saving account, you can expect to receive your money quickly.
-Apart from that, the garnishee is under obligation to garnish funds immediately and must transfer these funds to the court within ten days.
+For example, if the debtor has $100,000 in a savings account, you can expect to receive your money quickly.
+Apart from that, the garnishee is under an obligation to garnish funds immediately and must transfer these funds to the court within ten days.
 So, for example, a bank would garnish funds as soon as they are deposited into an account.
 It would need to transfer the money garnished to the court within ten days.